 More stress = less ability to digest your food.

 STRESS AND THE MICROBIOME

-We know from research that when you are stressed it can damage your microbiome and lead to a decrease in numbers and diversity of your gut bacteria.
-As we discuss in Episode 6 of The Shift Podcast, your bacteria can even become used to stress, and create an environment that sets you up to be more sensitive to stress over time.
+We know from research that when you are stressed it can damage your microbiome and lead to a decrease in the numbers and diversity of your gut bacteria.
+As we discuss in Episode 6 of The Shift Podcast, your bacteria can even become used to stress and create an environment that sets you up to be more sensitive to stress over time.